76ers–Celtics rivalry: Lull and rebuilding

 After the 1985 playoffs, the rivalry would die down.
 Bird and the Celtics would win one more championship in 1986, but the Sixers would not reach another conference finals until 2001.
 The Sixers saw a steep decline through the rest of the '80's, trading Malone and Cheeks along with the retirements of Erving and Toney.
 Charles Barkley emerged as the Sixers new leader and a prominent NBA superstar, however he was not able to get the team past the second round.
 Though considered an MVP candidate in his prime, the Sixers traded him in 1992 and went through a period of rebuilding.

 After winning the championship in 1986, the Celtics also began a decline that started with tragedy.
 Two days after they drafted him in the 1986 draft, Len Bias died of a drug overdose.
 Reggie Lewis died of a heart attack in his prime in 1993.
 The Celtics then missed the playoffs in 1994, and did not post a winning record until the 2001–02 season.

 Despite the 90's being a period of stagnation for both teams, it did produce some key developments.
-Allen Iverson was drafted by the 76ers as the first overall pick in the 1996 draft, and the Celtics would draft Paul Pierce two years later.
+Allen Iverson was drafted by the Sixers as the first overall pick in the 1996 draft, and the Celtics would draft Paul Pierce two years later.
 Both players would become superstars in the league and lead their respective team into the playoffs numerous times.

-In 2002, the Celtics, in their first appearance since 1995, won the first round meeting 3–2 over the defending conference champion 76ers.
+In 2002, the Celtics, in their first appearance since 1995, won the first round meeting 3–2 over the defending conference champion Sixers.
 That series featured the scoring exploits of Allen Iverson and Paul Pierce.

 The two teams met again in the 2012 Eastern Conference Semifinals, which the Celtics won 4–3.
 The fourth-seeded Celtics defeated the eighth-seeded Sixers in a tight, back and forth series.